 Larger living room:

-To create a separate home theater area in the room, an HTIB or soundbar may be adequate.
+Creating a separate HTIB, home theater area in the room, or soundbar may be adequate.

 Den or “mancave”: